Wake Forest University Department of Counseling

 Assignments

-Below are brief descriptions of the assignments that you will complete and submit throughout the duration of the course.
+Below are brief descriptions of the assignments that students will complete and submit throughout the duration of the course.
 Detailed assignment descriptions and instructions are available in the weekly Modules in Canvas.

 Assignment 2.1: The Case of Liselle Part 1 (CACREP Standards: 3.A.3; 3.A.4; 3.A.10; 3.A.11; 3.A.12; 3.D.12; 3.E.6; 3.F.9; 3.G.6; 3.H.10)